 This comparison is of such importance that professional traders often quote the value of an option in terms of its implied vol rather than its premium.
 In the end, we are interested in comparing and finding the best investment.

 Why is the Implied Volatility needed for Option Pricing?

 Why does option pricing depend on implied volatility?
 Suppose, the premium could be calculated without the IV.
 Then traders would only buy options before major news or elections because a price spike would be expected.
 The options market wouldn’t work.

 That’s why the implied volatility is much higher before major News announcements, political insecurity (elections, etc.) or during fear in the markets.

 The implied volatility is no predictor for the direction.

 Even when we know the value of expected volatility, it’s no indicator of the direction of the next movement.
 High volatility expects a larger price swing to happen but it could happen in both directions.

-The implied volatility depends on the pricing model and its parameters.
+The implied volatility depends on the pricing model.

 Options for the same asset or Forex pair will have different implied volatilities when their strike prices and time to expiration are different.
 Thus, the IV is non-constant among options of different pricing models and different parameter values.